dyhes/zulip/templates/zerver/integrations/mercurial.md

 #### Branch whitelists and blacklists

-By default, this integration will send Zulip notifications for changegroup events for all branches.
-If you’d prefer to only receive Zulip notifications for specified branches, add a `branches` configuration option to the `zulip` section of your default `.hg/hgrc`, containing a comma-separated list of the branches that should produce
+By default, this integration will send Aloha notifications for changegroup events for all branches.
+If you’d prefer to only receive Aloha notifications for specified branches, add a `branches` configuration option to the `zulip` section of your default `.hg/hgrc`, containing a comma-separated list of the branches that should produce
 notifications: